 So how easy is Continual to use?
 Well, to get the initial setup going, you’ll need to:

-However, rather than take my word for it, feel free to request your own demo or sign up for free so you can see for yourself.
+However, rather than take my word for it, feel free to request your own demo so you can see for yourself.
 We also have guided examples, such as customer churn and lead scoring (and more coming!), to help get you started and leveraging declarative AI more quickly.

 I’m super excited to get started at Continual, you can expect more announcements to be coming soon, and I hope to see you join us on this journey.
 Now, let’s go get it!